1180 El Camino Real

 Be sure to read our Introduction to Chinese Dim Sum.

 This place is a very busy and a super noisy Chinese restaurant on the weekends, with lots of families and friends eating together.
+We came during the week in 2020 and found it pretty quiet.
 Typical decor for a place like this.
 Lots of flat screen TVs.
-We arrived on Sunday at Noon, and had to wait only 5 minutes to be seated because we called ahead of time.
 Weekdays are a lot less busy, but freshness becomes a concern if you come too late.
 You can easily pick out Chinese Cantonese restaurants, as most have tanks of fresh fish, crustaceans.

 Zen Peninsula Menu pics (Click to zoom in on any picture)

-Steamed shrimp dumplings ($4.20) or har gow (4) were decent and possessed a distinctive orangy glow.
+Steamed shrimp dumplings ($4.95) or har gow (4) were decent and had good shrimp flavor.
 They were hot out of the kitchen.
+8/10

-Pork Buns ($2.60) – 3 small ones to an order.
-Texture and meat were above average.
+Steamed Pork Buns ($3.25) – 3 small ones to an order.
+Texture and meat were fine.
 Ordering during peak busy times ensures freshness.
+7/10

 Zen’s Roast Pork ($5.50) with a peanut sauce was top notch.
 Nicely thinly sliced BBQ pork or char siu with a nutty topping.